You have no items in your shopping cart.

 A small AM/SW radio is an invaluable tool.
 Set off-station it receives the radio signals emited by a short circuit in the fenceline and the pulse of a fence fault is registered as a loud "click" - these get progressively louder the closer you get to the fault.

 TO DETERMINE IF THE FAULT IS WITH THE FENCE OR THE ENERGISER.

 - Disconnect the earth or wire going to ground AND the live fence wire - there are now NO wires attached to the energiser.

 - Turn energiser back on.
 With fence tester, place the ground probe to the Earth terminal on the energiser and the metal loop on the tester to the positive terminal.
 The reading you get tells you how well the energiser is working without any other variables.
 (The lights on the tester get paler as the voltage goes up, often quite difficult to see particularly in bright light.
 The highest light seen will be the reading - not the brightest seen) )

-- If there is a very low voltage (under 1500v) or no voltage, then the energiser has a problem.
+- If there is a very low voltage (under 5000v - this will depend on the model) or no voltage, then the energiser has a problem.
 If the voltage is high (greater than 6000v) then the trouble lies with your fence.
 Most energisers put out between 5000v and 8000v when there is no load (i.e. no fence hooked up).

 If a Voltmeter is not available you can use a screwdriver as a "gross check" for voltage output.
 Use the screwdriver to draw an electrical arc between the two terminals.
 The length of the spark is indicated below.
 This is by no means accurate but will indicate if your energiser's output is reasonable